hpssjellis/my-examples-of-edge-impulse/silicon-labs-thunderboard2/README.md

 Use at you own risk

-unzip and drag this file [thunderboard-default.zip](thunderboard-default.zip) to your Thunderboard2 pop up folder to reset the board.
+download and unzip    [thunderboard-default.zip](thunderboard-default.zip) and drag the thunderboard-default.s37 file to your Thunderboard2 pop up folder to reset the board.

 ## explanatioin of the above .bin files